Sentebale

-Sentebale is a registered charity founded in 2006 by Prince Harry, Duke of Sussex and Prince Seeiso of Lesotho.
-Sentebale helps children and adolescents struggling to come to terms with their HIV status.
-It provides a safe environment for them to address their mental health amongst their peers, giving them tools and knowledge.
+Sentebale is a registered charity founded in 2006 by Prince Harry and Prince Seeiso of Lesotho.
+It helps struggling children and adolescents to come to terms with their HIV and AIDS diagnosis.
+The charity also provides a safe environment for them to address their mental health among their peers, giving them tools and knowledge.

-Prince Harry met Prince Seeiso during his gap year that he spent in Lesotho and was emotionally moved to help vulnerable children and young people in the country.
-During the Concert for Diana, Prince Harry explained the meaning behind the charity name.
-"Sentebale" means 'Forget me not' in Sesotho and the name was chosen "as a memorial to the charity work of our own mothers, as well as a reminder to us all not to forget Lesotho or its children."
+Prince Harry met Prince Seeiso during his gap year in Lesotho and was moved to help vulnerable children and young people in the country.
+Prince Harry explained the meaning behind the charity name during the Concert for Diana.
+"Sentebale" means "forget-me-not" in Sesotho and the name was chosen "as a memorial to the charity work of our own mothers, as well as a reminder to us all not to forget Lesotho or its children."

-Lesotho has the second-highest rate of HIV in the world and there are more than 37,000 children under 14 living with HIV.
+Lesotho has the second-highest rate of HIV in the world, with more than 37,000 Basotho children aged under 14 living with HIV.
 The country has 360,000 orphans.
-Around 10 percent of all children in Lesotho are vulnerable.
-Sentebale aims to combat these issues and to work with vulnerable children and their communities, empowering them to reach their full potential.
-The charity is focused on community-led development that matches the actual needs.
+Around 10 per cent of all children in Lesotho are vulnerable.
+Sentebale aims to combat these issues and to work with vulnerable children and their communities so they can reach their full potential.
+The charity focuses on community-led development that matches actual needs.

-After 10 years of operation in Lesotho, in November 2016, the charity launched more operations in Botswana.
-The annual Sentebale Polo Cup, in which Harry usually takes part, is held every year to raise money for the charity.
+After 10 years of operating in Lesotho, in November 2016, the charity launched their new operation in Botswana.
+The annual Sentebale Polo Cup, in which Prince Harry usually participates, is held to raise money for the charity.

+In March 2025, Prince Harry and Prince Seeiso, along with some of the trustees of the charity, resigned from their positions following an internal row with the chair of the board of trustees.

 Issues in Lesotho

 Development

-Lesotho was 160th out of 187 countries in the Human Development Index and was described as having “low human development”.
-43.2 percent of the population are living below the national poverty line.
+In 2011, Lesotho placed 160th out of 187 countries in the Human Development Index and was described as having “low human development”.
+Forty-three (43.2) per cent of the population live below the national poverty line.
 The country also was 108th out of 187 for gender equality.

 Importantly, gender inequality in Lesotho does not follow the pattern of the majority of Sub-Saharan Africa.
-For example, males have lower literacy rates, and school attendance and completion rates.
-This is due in part to the traditional role of males in Basotho society.
-They are expected to spend their time herding livestock which limits their access to education.
+For example, males have lower literacy rates, as well as lower school attendance and completion rates.
+This situation is due in part to the traditional role of males in Basotho society; they are expected to spend their time herding livestock which limits their access to education.